 A man was killed during a wrestling match at Seaton Delaval, Northumberland, last Saturday night.
-Several pitmen belonging to the neighbouring collicries were drinking at a public-house, and one of them, a Cumberland man named Davison, was disputing with another Cumberland man, a 'navvy,' whose name is not known, as to who was the best wrestler.
+Several pitmen belonging to the neighbouring collieries were lic-house, and one of land man named Davison, was disputing with another Cumberland man, a 'navvy,' whose name is not known, as to who was the best wrestler.
 To decide the matter, they stepped out on to the stone floor of the kitchen, and began a contest of strength.
-Davison soon threw the other man over his shoulder; and, being drunk and unable to save himself, the latter fell on the top of his head on the flags.
+Davison soon threw the other man over his shoulder; and, being drunk and unable to save himself, the latter fell on the top of his liead on the flags.
 He was instantaneously killed.
+Davison, who shows the utmost compunction, and who appears to be quite blameless in the matter, is for the present in custody.